gkaframanis/node3-weather-website/README.md

 <hr>

-Search and find the current temperature in your city. <br>
+Search and find the current temperature in your city. <br />
 Node.js is used for the backend development of this app.
 API: https://api.openweathermap.org/